Guidelines for Storing Breast Milk

 How much should I store in each container?

 Store your milk in small amounts, about two ounces in each container, at least at first.
-(If you’re pumping milk for a premature baby, you may want to store it in even smaller amounts.)
+(If you’re pumping and storing breast milk for a premature baby, you may want to store it in even smaller amounts.)
 Breastfed babies take smaller amounts of milk at each feeding than do formula-fed infants, and smaller amounts are also quicker to thaw.
 Milk left in a bottle after a feeding can be saved until the next feeding, but after that it should be discarded, and you don’t want to waste expressed milk.
 Eventually, you may decide to put more milk in each bottle, based on your caregiver’s report on how much your baby takes at each feeding.

 You can add more milk to already-frozen milk, but cool the added milk in the refrigerator first.
 There should be less added milk than already-frozen milk.